ashattefeduni/2019algorithms/README.md

 The [Python](https://www.python.org/) script below will allow you to test your solution using any number of pins.
 Copy and paste the code into the editor section of this [Online Python Interpreter](https://repl.it/languages/python3) and click _Run_.

+You'll see some statements printed out to the console on the right side of the page.
+Use your keyboard to play the game by entering the values it asks for.
+You can start the game again at any time by clicking _Run_ again.

 ```
 from random import randint